evekhm/DRLS-GCP/DevDeployment.md

 - Go to the Cloud Shell:
   - Connect to the created Cluster (if not yet connected)
   - Run the copied command
-  - Verify that Agents appears as `Connected` (Might take few minutes)
+  - Verify that Agents appears as `Connected` in GitLab Page (Might take few minutes)

 ## 4. DRLS-GCP Setup
 1. Branch off [DRLS-GCP Project](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP) using `YOUR-FEATURE` name.
 2. Update [Settings-> CI/CD](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP/-/settings/ci_cd)

-- Add `<USERNAME>-SERVICE_ACCOUNT_FILE` file downloaded in Step 2.
+- Add `<USERNAME>-SERVICE_ACCOUNT_FILE` file downloaded in Step 2 as a JSON Service Account key.
-  - Use the json key file downloaded in step 2, copy/paste and save it as a variable inside CI/CD Settings of the DRLS-GCP project
+  - Use the json key file downloaded, copy/paste and save it as a variable inside CI/CD Settings of the DRLS-GCP project
   - Type: File
   - Make sure to uncheck 'Protected variable' checkbox